vCodesItAll/tic-tac-toe/functionalCode.md

     player1 = new Player();
     player2 = new Player();
     // check local storage
-    // if we have a game in ls
+    // if (we have a game in ls)
         // hydrate state
+        gameState = ls.state
+    else
+        gameState = gameState.board.default
 }

 // Model functions